AdobeDocs/experience-manager-forms-cloud-service.en/help/import-export-forms-templates.md

    >
    >For the workflow application to work properly, also export corresponding adaptive form and workflow model with the work application.

-## Folders and organizing assets  {#folders-and-organizing-assets}
+## Use folders to organize assets  {#folders-and-organizing-assets}

-You can uses folders to arrange assets.
+You can uses folders to arrange and organize assets.
 Organizing documents and assets in a folder allow you to group the files together for easy management.
 You can select a folder and choose to download or delete it.
 To create a folder, complete the following steps:

 ### Create a folder {#create-a-folder}